 Goals Knowledge of molecular and cellular mechanisms of microbial pathogenicity Content Theory taught in lectures - How do bacteria survive in humans and cause infections? - How does our defense work and how is it circumvented by bacteria? - Which are the most topical and most urgent infectious diseases?
-Practical course - Salmonella mutagenesis - Functional analysis of the type 3 secretion system - Cell culture infection models of Salmonella - Blue native gel electrophoresis Format Practical (2-week block mid of summer term) Lectures (winter term every Friday 8-10 AM) Seminar (Jan/Feb Monday 16:30) Frequency Once per year (winter + summer).
-NOTE: This is a split module with course parts in the winter and summer term!
-It will start in winter and block "S3" slot in summer.
-Participants Up to 3 Evaluation 1/3 each: exam after the lecture, seminar grade, presentation after practical Organizers Prof. Samuel Wagner Note See also W-Schiene: Mechanismen der Pathogenität von Mikroorganismen (4050).
+Practical course - Salmonella mutagenesis - Functional analysis of the type 3 secretion system - Cell culture infection models of Salmonella - Blue native gel electrophoresis Format Practical (2-week block mid of summer term) Lectures (winter term every Friday 8-10 AM) Seminar (Jan/Feb Monday 16:30) Frequency Summer term Participants Up to 3 Evaluation 1/3 each: exam after the lecture, seminar grade, presentation after practical Organizers Prof. Samuel Wagner Note See also W-Schiene: Mechanismen der Pathogenität von Mikroorganismen (4050).

-External course: From Gene to Probe: Generation, Profiling and Application of Chemical Probes (PHA-PMC4280 in combination with PHA-PMC4285)
+External course: From Gene to Probe: Generation, Profiling and Application of Chemical Probes (PHA-PMC4280 in combination with PHA-PMC4285) not offered currently

-Goals Discussion of current developments of chemical probes to study kinases.
-Content The seminar aims to given an overview on the development of chemical probes and their application in chemical biology and medicinal chemistry.
+Discussion of current developments of chemical probes to study kinases.

+The seminar aims to given an overview on the development of chemical probes and their application in chemical biology and medicinal chemistry.
 After an overview on the different aspects and sub-disciplines of chemical biology, the generation of chemical probes and their profiling will be discussed.
 The lecture will be complemented with recent case studies highlighting the respective techniques and giving relevant examples for the use of chemical probes in drug discovery but also in basic research.

+Lecture/seminar

+Each term

+[t.b.a.]

+Seminar presentation, Oral Examination

+Matthias Gehringer

-Format Lecture/seminar Frequency Each term Participants [t.b.a.]
-Evaluation Seminar presentation, Oral Examination Organizers Matthias Gehringer Note This is a seminar series spanning the whole semester.
+This is a seminar series spanning the whole semester.
 You need to attend both seminars (listed above), give a presentation and take the exam, if you want this course to be considered for your ToR.
 Please inform your supervisor that you want to be graded.